vikiival/slides/hacking-the-rubick/slides.md

 touch model/event.model.ts

-Second we have to create the model:
+Second, we have to create the model:

 ```ts
 @ObjectType()